 How to Make it

 –Fire Roast the tomatoes!
 Place tomatoes directly on top of a high flame and let them char each side for a few minutes.
 Remove them from the stove and place them on a plate.
 DO NOT remove the charred skins.
+(This is key to bringing incredibly flavor to this vegan tortilla soup!)

 –Sauté the onion and garlic with olive oil in a large pot.